 OEM and Non-Standard Isolators

 In an effort to provide the best possible service to our customers, Thorlabs has made a commitment to ship our most popular free-space and fiber isolator models from stock.
 We currently offer same-day shipping on more than 90 isolator models.
 In addition to these stock models, non-stock isolators with differing aperture sizes, wavelength ranges, package sizes, and polarizers are available.
 In addition, we can create isolators tuned for specific operating temperatures and isolators that incorporate thermistors with heating or cooling elements for active temperature control and monitoring.
 These generally have the same price as a similar stock unit.
 If you would like a quote on a non-stock isolator, please fill out the form below and a member of our staff will be in contact with you.

-Thorlabs has many years of experience working with OEM, government, and research customers, allowing us to tailor to specific design requirements that best other manufacturers.
+Thorlabs has many years of experience working with OEM, government, and research customers, allowing us to tailor your isolator to specific design requirements.
 In addition to customizing our isolators (see the OEM Application Services list to the right), we also offer various application services.

 We are able to provide a wide range of flexibility in manufacturing non-stock, free-space isolators.
 Almost any selection of specifications from our standard product line can be combined to suit a particular need.
 The table to the right shows the range of specifications that we can meet.

-The fiber used is often the limiting factor in determining the maximum power the isolator can handle.
+The fiber used is often the limiting factor in determining the Maximum power the isolator can handle.
 We have experience working with single mode (SM) and polarization-maintaining fibers (PM); single-, double- and triple-clad fibers; and specialty fibers like 10-to-30 µm LMA fibers and PM LMA fibers.
 For more information about the fiber options available with our custom isolators, please see the expandable tables below.